-Clean the diverter rollers (LX800 only)
+Clean the diverter rollers

-The diverter rollers are included in the ink collector kit, to be used with porous substrates.
+The diverter rollers are included in the ink collector kit, they can be used with porous substrates and to help solve wrinkle issues with the substrate.
 They could become dirty whenever a print is not properly cured.